dl1ycf/piHPSDR-MacOS-Binary/README.md

 SOAPYSDR
 --------
 Ability to use SDR hardware connected via the SoapySDR lib.
-I have tested this with the Adalm Pluto connected via an USB cable to the Macintosh.
+I have tested this with the Adalm Pluto connected via an USB cable to the Macintosh, the only SoapySDR-supported hardware that I have.
+Additionally, I have included supportfiles for LimeSDR and RTL sticks.